lukas-wegmeth/ML100K-Feature-Expansion/variables/README.md

-This folder temporarily stores models and statistics during HPO.
+This folder temporarily stores models and statistics during HPO for LibRecommender models.